Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 - Added random image generator based on click.
 The images are randomized from dir: Memes/
 - Added animation to the image on click, unfortunately this only works at the first click (NEED TO FIX THIS)
 - Removed counter from voting.
+- Added animation to meme images, voting thumbs and joke text.

   **_BRIEF_**